vivekvajipey/TutorGPT/README.md

 2. Make sure you have the necessary dependencies installed (Python 3.7+, OpenAI Python library).
 3. Run the `gpt_api_calls.py` file in your terminal.

-You will then be able to interactively chat with the GPT-4 Tutor in your terminal.
+You will then be able to interactively chat with the TutorGPT in your terminal.